David Richards: From Co-Drive To Prodrive

 David was born in Kent but his formative years were spent in North Wales where he got interested in rallying at an early age.
 “My brother and I were members of the local motor club and, since it was the hey-day of road rallying, we were doing night navigation rallies in Wales almost from the start.”

 It was that time in the early 1970s when the Ford Escort Mexico Championship was all the rage with Russell Brookes, Tony Pond, Nigel Rockey and all those other drivers who were shortly to become household names.
 But the young Richards had other commitments: “I was articled to a firm of accountants in Liverpool for five years, doing rallies in Wales at the weekend and then trying to catch up during the week.
-It became a bit difficult and I thought about doing stage rallies; I fell in with a bunch of the Yorkshire Mafia — Colin Grewer, Tony Drummond, Pip Dale and ‘Piggy’ Thompson”
+It became a bit difficult and I thought about doing stage rallies; I fell in with a bunch of the Yorkshire Mafia — Colin Grewer, Tony Drummond, Pip Dale and ‘Piggy’ Thompson”.

 This fitted in much better with his studies and, in the year that he completed them, he won the inaugural Castrol/Autosport National Rally Championship with Tony Drummond in a Ford Escort RS 1600 Mk 1.
 “And then, instead of taking a gap year at eighteen as most kids do, I decided to have a gap year then and go off rallying round the world with Andy Dawson.
 Andy had won the Kleber Scholarship and he took me with him.
 We did all kinds of events, rallies in Jamaica, Africa and even the Caravan Rally — which we won.”
 The Kleber prize was a factory Datsun Violet with all the spares.
 Before that, however, the pair were due to take a works Escort on the Tour of Dean, a prize Dawson had won on the Mexico Championship.
 But the season kicked off on a low note when the rally car was stolen from outside the hotel before the start.

-In Jamaica, Richards met An Vatanen for the first time.
+In Jamaica, Richards met Ari Vatanen for the first time.
 He came to stay with Richards a couple of times and eventually Vatanen suggested they do the Scottish Rally together in an ancient Ascona, which was promptly shuttled off to Dealer Opel Team at Tong Park for a re-build.
 “At the start of the rally we were up there at the front, beating the likes of Roger Clark, Timo Makinen and everybody, which was a great surprise to all.
 But then the car started to self-destruct and we finished eighth.
 We did win the Man of the Rally Award, which was a giant bottle of scotch.
 This for a teetotal Finn from Tuupovara.
 He told me that ten years later the unopened bottle was still in a cupboard in his mother’s house.”

 The Ascona was cobbled together again and they did Donegal and then the Lindisfarne.
 Vatanen was shortly to be snapped up by Ford while Richards, through the DOT contact, teamed up with Tony Pond in the newly rejuvenated Leyland Cars team.
 At first they drove a Dolomite Sprint and finally a TR7.
 The Pond/Richards combination was evidently quick, but the car was, frankly, not up to it.
 “The TR7 days were interesting as it had been my first chance to be part of a factory team, apart from working with Tony Fall in his very professional DOT operation,” says Richards.
 “But now I concentrated most of my efforts on running the Middle East Rally Championship.
 I was asked to get involved in the first place by Rothmans who were sponsoring the Kuwait Rally.
 But the chap due to run it wasn’t available — he had been shot dead while in the Lebanon.
 I got rung up and asked if I would like to take over, which is a rather unique head-hunter proposal: “Hello, would you like to do this job as the previous incumbent has been shot ?” ”

 Kuwait was a success and Richards was asked by Rothmans to set up a proper championship with events in other countries.
 The result was a new championship and a happy Rothmans.
-And at the end of 1978, Richards renewed his partnership with An Vatanen.
+And at the end of 1978, Richards renewed his partnership with Ari Vatanen.
 Vatanen had been having a torrid time at Ford where he crashed rather too frequently for the team boss’s liking.

 On the point of departure from the team, Vatanen talked to Richards and in turn he talked to Rothmans.
 They were happy to sponsor the pair for a year in the Ford team for £100,000.
 “In those days, this was a very significant sum of money.
 So I went along to Peter Ashcroft and said ‘Well, if I bring this sponsorship, do we get to keep the place in the team?’
 And that became the arrangement,” explains Richards.
 Their year started with a Group 2 Fiesta on the Monte Carlo where they finished tenth overall and second in Group 2.
 From then on, it was Escorts all the way and, in the second half of the year, it became evident that Richards had brought something to the Vatanen equation that produced results rather than accidents.
 They were fourth on the RAC Rally and wound up fifth in the World Championship standings.